WinterTechForum/skybar/README.md

 These can be specified in a properties file that is specified in the `skybar.configFile` system property, or specified one at a time with system properties.
 If both are present, the system property-defined config values are used.

+You can also specify them as environment variables in all-caps form with underscores instead of dots, e.g. `SKYBAR_SOURCE_FSPATH`.

 Here's an example invocation using the skybar demo app:

 ```